-But its only one positive culture.
+But i'ts only one positive blood culture, you say.
 Doesn't matter.
 One or many, enterococcus does not belong in the blood (PubMed).
 Treat it.

-Failure may occur depending in genotype, even if it appears sensitive in the lab (PubMed).
+Failure may occur depending on genotype, even if it appears sensitive in the lab (PubMed).
 Sometimes I wish I could somehow safely autoclave the patient to get rid of some of these bugs.

 Maybe, for VRE, use daptomycin PLUS ampicillin for 8 to 10 weeks or quinupristin/dalfopristin for 6 weeks or linezolid or daptomycin (high dose) WITH tigecycline.
-Best bet is to right to valve replacement.
+Best bet may be to go right to valve replacement.

 When part of mixed flora I tend to ignore it as when you treat and debride the other infections, the enterococcus tends to go away (although, being resistant to ALL cephalosporins, over growth with occasional bacteremia is a known complication of cephalosporin based therapies).

 Arthritis: If the prosthetic joint is infected with Enterococcus, monotherapy is equal to combination (PubMed).
 If you have VRE, there is no difference between linezolid or quinupristin/dalfopristin in terms of outcome (PubMed).
 Other enterococci have variable resistance and need to be checked for antibiotic susceptibility.

 The big problem with the enterococcus is not that it is very virulent buty it tends to be found in dead tissues or people who are soon to become dead tissue.